-As per definition, Extrapolate refers to extend the application of (a method or conclusion) to an unknown situation by assuming that existing trends will continue or similar methods will be applicable.
-In Performance Testing, Extrapolation is required when an application is tested on a scaled-down environment with lesser number of users.
+As per definition, Extrapolate refers to extending the application of (a method or conclusion) to an unknown situation by assuming that existing trends will continue or similar methods will be applicable.
+In Performance Testing, Extrapolation is required when an application is tested on a scaled-down environment with a lesser number of users.
 As per the capacity of the scaled-down environment server, an appropriate load is applied and then results are extended as per production servers.
 This method is called as ‘Extrapolation Method’.

-Extrapolation Method predicts the production server capacity based on test server result.
-Many clients do not afford the cost of 100% scaled performance test environment.
-Hence either they ask to execute the test in 50% scaled-down environment or using one instance of the server.
+Extrapolation Method predicts the production server capacity based on the test server result.
+Many clients do not afford the cost of a 100% scaled performance test environment.
+Hence either they ask to execute the test in a 50% scaled-down environment or using one instance of the server.
 In such a case, a performance tester needs to execute the test in the provided environment which has scaled-down resources.
 One important point to be noted here all the resources of the servers should have the same scaled-down ratio.
 Also, the same technique and calculation should be used for extrapolating the results.
 An uneven ratio or different techniques may lead to the wrong extrapolation result.

 How to apply Extrapolation Method?

 Some important points before executing the test and applying the Extrapolation Method:

 - Complete the basic tuning of the application.

 - No software bottlenecks such as locks, sockets, connection pools or thread pools.

 - No performance issue in the network or related to network bandwidth